At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 - Magnesium and iron

-But taking a supplement won’t cure or prevent you from contracting COVID-19 or any other viral disease for that matter.
+But taking a supplement won’t cure or prevent you from contracting the flu, COVID-19 or any other viral disease for that matter.
 Make sure you aren’t deficient in any of the above by maintaining a healthy diet high in these nutrients that come with a range of fibres.
 This approach looks to be the more successful way you can support your immunity.

 All immunity pathways require certain vitamins and minerals to make them function, which is why a lot of supplements may claim to be linked to immunity.
 But the truth is, unless you’re deficient in these nutrients, taking larger doses during times when you want a stronger immune system isn’t necessarily going to speed up those pathways or make your immune system stronger.